 Pam Gosal MSP was elected as an MSP for West Scotland Region in May 2021 and made history being the first Indian Sikh MSP and one of the first woman of colour elected to the Scottish Parliament.

-Pam also sat on the Equalities, Human Rights and Civil Justice Committee, which dealt with significant issues facing minorities, women and a wide range of other communities who are disproportionately affected and disadvantaged.
+As an MSP, Pam sits on the Equalities, Human Rights and Civil Justice Committee, which deals with significant issues facing minorities, women and a wide range of other communities who are disproportionately affected and disadvantaged.

 Pam successfully set up the first ever Cross-Party Group on India in 2021 and is Convener of the group, which aims to improve relationships in the areas of education, trade and culture between India and Scotland.
 Pam is also the Convener of the Cross-Party Group of Skills and a Deputy-Convener of the Cross-Party Group on Challenging Racial and Religious Prejudice.
 She is also a member of the Cross-Party Groups on the USA and Dyslexia.

-Pam is a Co-Founder and Chair of the Scottish Conservative friends of BAME (SCBAME), the first umbrella organisation affiliated with the Scottish Conservative Party to reach out to BAME communities in Scotland.
+Pam is the founder and chair of the Scottish Conservative friends of BAME (SCBAME), the first umbrella organisation affiliated with the Scottish Conservative Party to reach out to BAME communities in Scotland.
 Pam was also the Former Deputy Chair for the Scottish Conservative Women’s Organisation (CWO).
 She is also the Director of Conservative Friends of India Scotland (CFIS), which seeks to build stronger links between the Conservative Party and the British Indian community in Scotland.